wolfgangasdf/iqp-book/ad-quantum-dynamics.md

 `[slide]`

 The atom or electron wavefunction is usually very small compared to the wavelengths of optical and even more microwave radiation.
-Therefore, we can ignore the spatial dependency.
-Additionally, physicists like to only discuss one frequency or wavelength, and then talk about *quasi-monochromatic* radiation.
-Perfect monochromatic waves cannot exist as you might guess from the Heisenberg uncertainty principle between energy and time.
+Therefore, we can often ignore the spatial dependency of a light wave or radio wave field.
+Additionally, physicists like to only discuss a single frequency or wavelength, and then talk about *quasi-monochromatic* radiation.
+We had seen before that perfect monochromatic waves cannot exist because of the Heisenberg uncertainty relation between energy and time.

-The electric field is simply oscillatory, if we assume linear polarization along the $z$-axis we have:
+Therefore, at the location of the atom, the electric field is simply oscillatory, if we assume linear polarization along the $z$-axis we have:

 $$\vec{E}=E_0 \cos (\omega t) \vec{z}$$(ad-qd-15)